kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 #### 4.Prepare the Dataset

 Copy the Images folder and Target.txt file to the PC folder.
+Run DATA.py to convert the images into a .npy file containing Inputs and targets to train the neural network.
+The program creates both the balanced and unbalanced datasets.
+Use the balanced dataset available in the "Datasets" folder to train the model.
+This reduces the possibility of overfitting the neural network.

+#### 5. Train the Model

+Run MODEL.py to run the training program